jbolstad/hbamr/README.md

 **Version 2.1.0**:

--   All models now simulate errors in respondents' self-placements to yield realistic levels of uncertainty in estimated respondent positions, while offering faster sampling.
+-   All models now simulate errors in respondents' self-placements to yield realistic levels of uncertainty in estimated respondent positions while offering faster sampling.

 **Version 2.0.1**: